iwasherefirst2/laravel-multimail/README.md

 	// Queue Mail
     \iwasherefirst2\MultiMail::to($to)->from('email2@gmail.com')->queue(new App/Mail/Invitation($user));

-One may pick a language with `locale`:
+One may translate the blade into a specific language with `locale` :

 	// Send Mail and translate blade
     \iwasherefirst2\MultiMail::to($to)->from('email@gmail.com')->locale('en')->send(new App/Mail/Invitation($user, $form));